Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The Problem with Photoshop

 With all of that power comes a rather steep learning curve.
-Once you learn the basics, you may find that it's still rather time consuming to do things in Photoshop that are faster, easier, and sometimes less expensive in other tools.
+Once you learn the basics, you may find that it’s still rather time-consuming to do things in Photoshop that are faster, easier, and sometimes less expensive than other tools.

 Canva makes it easy to create graphics for social media and products.
 3rd party plugins for Photoshop are now morphing into stand-alone tools that can do a great job of enhancing photos, and they do it very quickly.

 I think Photoshop is an essential tool for portrait retouching, compositing and some very fine detail work.
 Combine it with Lightroom Classic and you have an essential powerhouse suite to organize and process your photos.

-We discussed a number of alternatives on this episode, and you can find links to those products and some trial or demo versions to use for a period of time.
+We discussed several alternatives in this episode, and you can find links to those products and some trial or demo versions to use for a while.